 Prior to founding MGA, Alex was the policy director and chief economist for the House Committee on Ways and Means, where he worked from 2002 to 2007.
 At Ways and Means, Alex directed policy development and led negotiations on a variety of tax, health, pension, and trade matters.

 Alex has testified numerous times before Congress on tax policy, labor markets, unemployment insurance, Social Security reform, fiscal stimulus, the manufacturing sector, and biological drug competition.
 He has served as an expert witness and litigation consultant in both tax and pharmaceutical patent litigations.

-A director at the firm since 2013, Christy joined MGA as an analyst in 2010.
-At MGA, Christy directs operations, drafts reports and white papers, constructs economic models, and conducts data analysis.
+Christy has more than a decade of policy experience.
+A principal at MGA since 2019, she joined the firm in 2010.
+At MGA, Christy advises clients, writes reports and white papers, and constructs economic models.
+She has developed an interest and expertise in biologic drug competition and works on a variety of pharmaceutical and other health policy matters.
 Previously, she was an associate editor at the American Enterprise Institute.
 Prior to that, she worked at the Nuclear Energy Institute and the Institute for Advanced Studies in Culture at the University of Virginia.

 Christy has a master’s in public policy (MPP) from George Mason University, where she received the top honor for graduating MPP students and was the recipient of the Bryce Harlow Foundation fellowship.